Raymond-Qiancx/Tutorial-on-Cutting-Edge-Advances-and-Applications-in-3D-Reconstruction/README.md

 # Tutorial on Cutting-Edge Advances and Applications in 3D Reconstruction

-* Under Construction, this is an online survey that encapsulates the current hotspots in the field of 3D Reconstruction.
-By systematically reviewing recent research papers, publications, and online resources, this project aims to provide a centralized and up-to-date resource for researchers, practitioners, and enthusiasts interested in the latest developments and applications in 3D reconstruction *
+*Under Construction, this is an online survey that encapsulates the current hotspots in the field of 3D Reconstruction.
+By systematically reviewing recent research papers, publications, and online resources, this project aims to provide a centralized and up-to-date resource for researchers, practitioners, and enthusiasts interested in the latest developments and applications in 3D reconstruction.*

 ## Introduction